itayinbarr/CancerGene/README.md

 acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL).

-This project demonstrates the process of handling DNA data, using PCA (Prinicle Component Analysis to reduce more than 7100 genes to 23 features, while minding to keep at least 90% of the variance.
+This project demonstrates the process of handling DNA data, using PCA (Prinicle Component Analysis to reduce more than 7100 genes to less features, while minding to keep at least 95% of the variance.

 The training was done with logistic regression, after reviewing several models and their accuracy levels.